 Summer - April - July, Autumn - September - December, Spring - January - March

-Use this service to apply for Tax-Free Childcare or 3 and 4 year old extended free entitlement.
+To apply for Tax-Free Childcare or 3 and 4 year old extended free entitlement please folow this link https://www.childcarechoices.gov.uk/.
 It's one single application that will check your eligibility for both.

 The Childcare Service System has now gone live for parents with children up to the age of 4.
 This means that parents wishing to access the 30 hours free childcare entitlement from September 2017, will now be able to apply using the system.